snap-stanford/snap-python/doc/source/reference/GetDegSeqV.rst

 - None

-The following example shows how to calculate degrees for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to compute the sequence vector for nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap